Dagi4g/Slipher/README.md

 <div align="center">

-# Slipher – Personalized Learning tracker
+# Slipher Personalized Learning tracker

-**before moving on:** we want to **thank you** for paying a vist to **slifer** repository
+**before moving on:** we want to **thank you** for paying a vist to **slipher** repository

 **Slipher** is an innovative app designed to help **high school students** improve their learning experience and there exam score.

-It uses a **spaced reptation technique** with personalized notification system to help students retain information better and stay engaged with their studies.
+It uses a **spaced reptation algorithm** with personalized notification system to help students retain information better and stay engaged with their studies.

 ---